mstksg/inCode/copy/entries/monad-plus-3.md

     data Int = -536870912 ... | -1 | 0 | 1 | 2 | ...
 536870911
     ~~~

-    The `deriving` syntax tells the compiler to automatically derive methods
+    The `deriving` syntax tells the compiler to automatically derive functions
     for printing the type (Show), testing for equality (Eq), and enumerating
     through them (Enum)